sam-ag2/agentos-weather-agent-example/README.md

 ```
 agentos-weather-agent-example/
+    server.py              # Unified A2A server (all frameworks)
+    a2a_wrapper.py         # A2A protocol utilities
     weather_agent.py       # AG2 implementation with A2A server
     agent_google_adk.py    # Google ADK implementation
     agent_openai_sdk.py    # OpenAI Agents SDK implementation